optsuite/LOZO/README.md

 # LOZO: Enhancing Zeroth-order fine-tuning for language models with low-rank structures

 This is the implementation for the paper **Enhancing Zeroth-order fine-tuning for language models with low-rank structures**.
-In this paper we propose a low-rank ZO gradient estimator and introduce a novel low- rank ZO algorithm (LOZO) that effectively captures this structure in LLMs.
+In this paper we propose a low-rank ZO gradient estimator and introduce a novel low-rank ZO algorithm (LOZO) that effectively captures this structure in LLMs.

 By leveraging the low-rank structure of gradients, our method incorporates the momentum technique with negligible memory overhead.
 Moreover, it achieves faster convergence and delivers superior performance across a range of tasks and model scales.